 Since its inception in 2017, MCERA has been working closely and effectively with researchers from across Australia to ensure accurate and informed reporting of educational issues through the media.
-In its first 10 months, MCERA achieved a reach of almost 10 million people.
+In its first 18 months, MCERA has achieved a reach of over 15 million people.

-We offer a range of services to journalists, media officers and researchers relating to educational research from early childhood, schools, university and vocational education.
+We offer a range of services to journalists, media officers and researchers, all aimed at bringing leading education research to a wider audience, whether its insights relate to early childhood, schools, university or vocational education.

 Some of these services include:

 - Education alerts: MCERA provides regular emails about new research reports and other issues relevant to education.